-In our present western culture, there is much talk about self worth or / and value.
+In our present Western culture, there is much talk about self-worth or value.
 We also use the word self-esteem as a basic human fundamental interior state.
 When missing, the person may exhibit destructive and negative habits.
-Armed with self esteem a person may go on and conquer the proverbial mountains and rites of passage.
+Armed with self-esteem a person may go on and conquer the proverbial mountains and rites of passage.
 Educational or organizational mission statements may emphasize value-based work or ethos.
 Value has been added to the classical caduceus as part of the interior requirements for the journey of remembrance.

-Most humans will have their own value systems, specific and personal values and may actively seek opportunities to feel valued, to grow their value, to be seen as valued.
-We all can attest to things we value–our spouse, children, parents, friends, country, culture, a house, possessions, our looks, body .. the list is endless.
-Different cultures have different values and therefor nothing is as is.
+Most humans will have their own value systems, specific and personal values, and may actively seek opportunities to feel valued, to grow their value, and to be seen as valued.
+We all can attest to things we value–our spouse, children, parents, friends, country, culture, house, possessions, our looks, body .. the list is endless.
+Different cultures have different values and therefore nothing is as is.
 There is no ‘this IS value’.

 So is there another value that we seek?
 An ultimate value?
-An interior understanding that we are loved, cherished not by others but by a singular all knowing Absolute.
+An interior understanding that we are loved, and cherished not by others but by a singular all-knowing Absolute.
 This is a mystical union; a coming down of certainty; a process whereby value is imprinted within the heart of the self by a Greater Reality.
-There are apocryphal stories such as Christ’s birth being heralded by a star, as well as a new star being seen in the heavens at the time of the Prophet Mohammed’s pbuh birth; who, it was said, had a very profound experience when very young:
+There are apocryphal stories such as Christ’s birth being heralded by a star, as well as a new star being seen in the heavens at the time of the Prophet Mohammed’s Pbuh birth; who, it was said, had a very profound experience when very young:

 The following articles relate to the journey: